trusktr/rocket-module/README.md

 Roadmap
 -------

-These steps are in the order that they'll be developed. *Semver rules won't apply until version 1.0.0.*
+These steps are mostly in the order that they'll be developed. *Semver rules won't apply until version 1.0.0.*

 ### v0.1.0
 - [x] Move webpack into a separate Meteor package since it is a binary package, then rocket:module doesn't need to be built for every architecture every time it is updated.

+### v0.1.1
+- [x] Move the css, style, and babel loaders into rocket:webpack too.
+This will allow it to binary build along with Webpack.
+It's lame that we need to do this.
+- [ ] Make rocket:module find the `npm/node_modules` folder of the
+      rocket:webpack isopack and add that to Webpack's config so that loaders can be found by Webpack.

 ### v0.2.0
 - [ ] If this plugin provider script is running on the publish side, make the